sumidiot/ttt/README.md

 following the "Book of Monads" descriptions in Chapter 13.
 Implementations are in scala, using the cats library.

+The book implements `takeIfNotTaken` for its custom monads.
+We extend this with `runRandom`, which probably doesn't do really the right thing with `Random` as a monad, but it's a start.
+We're currently also in the process of implementing `winner` and `gameEnded`, because currently those implementations are only for the `State`-based monad, but they should really be for any monad implementation.

+The current `GameState` is somewhat insufficient, really there should be two classes of states, one with a 'next player' and one representing a 'done' game (with either draw or winner, and possibly, for completeness/verifiability, the winning combo).

 ## [Common](src/main/scala/sumidiot/bom/ttt/Common.scala)

 This object contains some helpers that are used across a few implementations.
 In particular,